25+ Indoor Stair Railing Ideas to Inspire Your Next Project

 Joan’s favorite part of using Kee Klamp?
 Simplified Building’s customer service.

 If you’re unsure of where to start or need help coming up with the perfect design, we’re here to help!
 We offer design assistance and will work with you until we find a solution that fits your needs.

 Armand built this indoor loft railing because he was concerned about the safety of his grandchildren who would spend time up top.
 He found Simplified Building through an internet search and decided to put together a railing using Kee Klamp fittings.

 Again, the design sports a cable system much like a few of the other similar railings we’ve shown thus far.
 Proving that is quite possible to build a cable rail system railing using Kee Klamp and save yourself money not having to hire a custom builder to create one for you.

 This railing was built by Curtis in Hampton, Virginia.
 Again, this railing features a cable design that adds to the overall look and functionality of the railing.
 The main fittings used in this project include the Flange, Three Socket Tee, and Two Socket Cross.

 This railing was built by Peter in Culpepper, Virginia.
-The railing provides a handrail for the loft staircase as well as a safety railing for the loft edge to prevent people from falling off.
+The railing provides a handrail for the loft staircase and a safety railing for the loft edge to prevent people from falling off.
 Overall, Peter has been very happy with the project, stating that he “found the product to be exactly as advertised and will use it anytime we have an occasion.”

 The railing for this loft completely surrounds the entrance to keep people safe.
-The pipe has been spray painted black and the fittings left in their original, steel finish to provide the railing with a more sophisticated appeal.
+The pipe has been spray-painted black, and the fittings are left in their original, steel finish to give the railing a more sophisticated appeal.
 The railing also features glass panels that have been attached to the railing frame using the M50 fitting.

 If you want to see more of this project, check out the full write up here.